Cashing in final salary pensions? How much will you get?

 9. Weak employer

-Trustees have discretion to apply “fair value” to pension transfers.
+Trustees have the discretion to apply “fair value” to pension transfers.
 This means that if the company behind the scheme is in financial difficulties or the scheme has a large funding deficit, transfer values can be reduced.

 Many readers cite a weak company as a reason to leave a final salary scheme.
 While it is true that pensions are likely to be cut if the company fails and the scheme falls into the Pension Protection Fund, the transfer value might also be lower as a result.